 - You can start with a smaller amount as investment capital.
 As trading is a way to make additional money, there is no need to have a more substantial amount of capital since the living expenses are paid out of the salary;

 - An opportunity to make an extra income while working full time;

 - The opportunity to reach financial freedom in a shorter time;

-- Time-consuming – as it can take a significant portion of your spare time.
+- Time-consuming: it can take a significant portion of your spare time;

-The strategies you have available as a part-time or a full-time stock trader are somewhat similar, with the difference being in the time you have to make analysis and execute trades and your preferred time span of trading or investing.
+The strategies you have available as a part-time or a full-time stock trader are somewhat similar.
+The difference is in the time you have to make analysis and execute trades, and your preferred time span of trading or investing.
 Irrespective of the type of strategy you decide to pursue, you can invest in all asset classes available at the market or at your online broker.

-In the end, the decision of whether to go part-time or full-time depends on your personal beliefs, experiences, plans and the time available.
-Still, regardless of what you choose in the end, what matters is the desire and discipline to learn and gain the necessary skills and expertise.
-Also, be prepared to accept that some trades will be profitable while some positions will not.
+In the end, the decision whether to go part-time or full-time depends on your personal beliefs, experiences, plans and the time available.
+Still, regardless of what you choose, what matters is the desire and discipline to learn and gain the necessary skills and expertise.
+Also, be prepared to accept that some trades will be profitable, while some positions will not.

 FURTHER READING: Should I invest in index funds?